 The Bulldogs were one of 56 teams claiming the Silver Award, which is given to squads that accumulate no red cards and a maximum of five yellow cards.
 Drake was the lone Missouri Valley Conference representative, men or women, among the 89 teams honored.

 Off the field, the Bulldogs were honored for their academic success by the NSCAA as a College Team Academic Award Winner for 2011.
 It marked the ninth consecutive campaign Drake was honored.
 The Bulldogs maintained a team grade point average of 3.31 for the 2010-11 academic year.
-Additionally, Moklestad was selected as a first-team All-MVC Scholar-Athlete recipient for the second-straight season.
+Additionally, Moklestad was selected as a first-team All-MVC Scholar-Athlete for the second-straight season.

 Horner led the Bulldogs to a breakout campaign in 2010 as Drake posted a 10-6-3 overall mark.
-The 10 wins marked the Bulldogs' first double-figure win campaign since going 12-6-2 during its NCAA Tournament season in 2006.
+The 10 wins marked the Bulldogs' first double-figure win campaign since going 12-6-2 during their NCAA Tournament season in 2006.

 Six members of the team garnered All-MVC honors, led by Moklestad, who was honored as a first team All-MVC selection.

 Paige Dusek, Fisher and Litch collected both second team All-MVC and All-Freshman team recognition.
 Pulling in honorable mention laurels were senior Bailey Dorrington and redshirt junior Ali Walsh.